guilhermesiani/guilhermesiani.github.io/_posts/2020-07-24-quadratic-equation-and-programming.markdown

 The math formula (Quadratic Equation) is `(-b ± √∆)/(2•a)`.

-The programming language I'll use is this example is Golang (but could be any other by your choice).
+The programming language I'll use in this example is Golang (but could be any other by your choice).

 As a good code has good tests, let's see how it looks like: